limelime/Scripts/Scripts/run-in-ram/README.md

 Run-in-RAM
 ==========
-Script to make Debian run from memory.
+Script to make Debian run in memory.